 Well, you’ll be pleased to hear that there are lots of things you can do to make your website faster!
 Google’s PageSpeed Insights allows you to enter your website URL, and even individual page URL’s to it’s analysis tool.
 Once your website, or website page, has been analysed, PageSpeed Insights will display both a Mobile and Desktop score out of 100, based on your website’s URL.
 Google will suggest required optimisations, possible optimisations, and optimisations that are already in place in order to improve your website’s page speed.

 It’s near on impossible to gain a 100/100 page score, due to many factors, such as, page caching, etc. However, the higher your score, and the more improvements you can make to it, the better your chances are at improving your website’s loading time and overall page speed.
 As well as telling you what could be improved to increase your website’s loading time.
-We recently changed our hosting provider to SiteGround and instantly increased our loading times.
+We recently changed our web hosting provider to SiteGround and instantly increased our loading times (you can check out the web hosting comparison of loading times here)

 Surprisingly enough, Google publicly announced that website loading times and page speeds actually effect, and get taken into account, when calculating your search engine ranking position.